SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 Maven goal:
 ```
-$SONAR_MAVEN_GOAL -Dsonar.host.url=$SONAR_HOST_URL
+$SONAR_MAVEN_GOAL
 ```
 Gradle task:
 ```
-sonarqube -Dsonar.host.url=$SONAR_HOST_URL
+sonarqube
 ```

 In both cases, launching your analysis may require authentication.
-In that case, make sure that the Global Configuration defines a valid SonarQube token, and add it to the Maven goal or Gradle task with the following argument and value: `-Dsonar.login=$SONAR_AUTH_TOKEN`
+In that case, make sure that the Global Configuration defines a valid SonarQube token.

 ## Analyzing other project types